legendofmaj/whatsnext-cli/README.md

 2. Install git using `pkg install git`
 3. Install clang using `pkg install clang`
 4. clone the repository with `git clone https://github.com/legendofmaj/whatsnext-cli.git`
-5. go into the folder with `cd reponame`
+5. go into the folder with `cd whatsnext-cli`
 6. switch to the branch you want with `git checkout branchname`
 7. compile the file with `clang++ main.cpp -o whatsnext`
 8. launch the file with `./whatsnext`